darrenburgess/launch-school-front-end/notes/front_end_notes.md

             - after: matches an inline (by default) virtual last child of the selected element. often used to add content via css, such as text, a background image or for the clear fix solution.
         - before: matches an inline (by default) virtual first child of the selected element.
-Often used to add cosmetic content to the element such as a list-item graphic or an icon
+Often used to add cosmetic content to the element such as a list-item graphic or an
         - first-letter: provides for a subset of properties for styling the first letter
         - first-line: provides for a limited subset of properties for styling the first line
         - selection: provides for a limited subset of properites to style user selected text.
 Such as the `background-color` and  `color`